phylyc/somatic_workflow/README.md

 File ref_fasta_index
 File ref_dict

-# VCF file of variants to force mutation calling at.
+# VCF file of sites to force mutation calling at, e.g. COSMIC or known driver mutations.
 File? force_call_alleles
 File? force_call_alleles_idx
 # VCF file of common sequencing artifacts to filter out.
 This should match the
-# sequencing platform of the samples.
+# sequencing platform(s) of the samples.
 File? snv_panel_of_normals
 File? snv_panel_of_normals_idx
 # VCF file of germline alleles to filter out (gnomAD).